dltoth/UPnPDevice/README.md

 ## Default Device Hierarchy and Display

+All devices are displayed with a set of HTML entities and styles defined in [CommonUtil](https://github.com/dltoth/CommonUtil).
+A number of these examples also use HTML formatting functions found there as well.
+In particular, [formatHeader](https://github.com/dltoth/CommonUtil/blob/main/src/CommonProgmem.h) will format an HTML header for a web page that includes a reference to the CSS stylesheet "/styles.css", where RootDevice will register the HTML request handler on setup.

 See the sketch [UPnPDevice](https://github.com/dltoth/UPnPDevice/blob/main/examples/UPnPDevice/UPnPDevice.ino) for a simple example of creating a device hierarchy.
 Note the following parts:

 **Namespace Declaration**